codepo8/developer-advocacy-handbook/create-slide-decks.md

 * **You allow for better translation** in case you get transcribed afterwards or have live translation at the conference.

 In these scenarios I also tend to keep my slides much more technical.
-Code is international and people can even repeat it easily and write essays about it in their own languages.
+Code is international and people can repeat it and write essays about it in their own languages.

 Another thing to remember when giving presentations in different